testsigmahq/testsigma-docs/src/pages/docs/on-premise-setup/install-docker-on-uzure-infra.md

 ---
-title: "Install Docker on an Unix OS in Azure infrastructure"
+title: "Install Docker on an Unix OS in Azure Infrastructure"
 order: 26.5
 page_id: "Install Docker on Azure infrastructure"
 metadesc: "This article discusses in detail a step-by-step guide to installing and verifying docker on a Unix-based OS within Azure infrastructure."